 - A Wii Classic controller profile

-There are a number of other profiles out there in the wild for you to download and use at your own volition, but these should suit you for most of the games you’ll be playing on Dolphin.
+There are a number of other profiles for you to download and use at your own volition, but these should suit you for most of the games you’ll be playing on Dolphin.
 I highly recommend investing in actual controllers and adapters to play it all, though.

 Click here to download this configuration pack.
 Installation instructions are included.

 Loading configuration files in Dolphin is fortunately pretty simple.
-First, make sure that “Standard Controller” and “Emulated Wii Remote” are selected in their respective dropdowns, like below.
+First, make sure that “Standard Controller” and “Emulated Wii Remote” are selected in their respective drop-downs like the image below.

 You’re welcome to tweak any of these as you like and either overwrite my provided profiles or create your own.
 Humbly speaking, I think mine are a pretty great place to start.